 Who can have an Interactive Investor SIPP?

-There are no age restrictions for The Interactive Investor SIPP membership and you can join by completing an application form and supporting documentation.
+There is a minimum age of 18 years for the Interactive Investor SIPP membership and you can join by completing an application form and supporting documentation.
 Upon receipt of the duly completed forms a bank account will be opened for you with the Royal Bank of Scotland.
 Please see the Terms and Conditions of the RBS account on page 6.

 Who is responsible for managing the investments within the SIPP?